-A person’s anxiety treatment depends on the nature of the anxiety disorder and their individual preferences.
+Treatments for anxiety disorders vary depending on the nature of a person’s disorder and their individual preferences.
 Often, treatment will combine different types of therapy and medication.

 When a person has anxiety, recognizing the symptoms and taking steps to manage the condition without medical assistance is often the first course of action.